Last week, in what can be characterised as a late move, Yandex announced that it has started personalising its results.

 - on-page browsing behaviour

 In the recent case of Yandex, its algorithm takes into consideration several factors when serving up personalised results, though it seems to rely mainly on the query history of the user.
 The more a user searches, the more tailored results will naturally become.
 In the example below, it can be seen how the same search query will trigger different suggestions and reorganising of results based on a user’s previous searches.
 For queries where Yandex does not have sufficient information on a user’s preferences, personalisation is switched off.

 Personalisation based on search behaviour is an iterative process in the sense that, as your search patterns change, so will the results that are displayed to you.
 Accordingly, your most recent searcher history will bear greater weighing than search behaviour detected, say, a year ago.

 Search engines have long used geographic signals to determine the relevance of their results.
 However, the sophistication and precision with which results are nowadays served up have dramatically improved since these signals were first deployed by Google more than a decade ago.

-In the example below, I’ve conducted two generic searches for Starbucks – one from my office and the other at home.
-While it’s not a completely different set of results, one listing has been swapped.
+In the example below, I have conducted two generic searches for Starbucks – one from my office and the other at home.
+Whilst it is not a completely different set of results, one listing has been swapped.
 Perhaps it retains the two stores that are closest to my home, even when searching from the office, since I primarily search from home on my iPad?